Bryan-Michael Cox

-Bryan-Michael Paul Cox (born December 1, 1977) is an American record producer and songwriter who is notable for his work with artists such as Usher, Mariah Carey, Mary J. Blige, and Toni Braxton.
-Among his most notable productions are "Be Without You" for Mary J. Blige, "Burn", "Confessions Part II" and "U Got It Bad" for Usher, and "Shake It Off", "I Stay In Love" and "You Don't Know What To Do" for Mariah Carey.
+Bryan-Michael Paul Cox (born December 1, 1977) is an American record producer and songwriter, known for his work with artists such as Usher, Mariah Carey, Mary J. Blige, and Toni Braxton.
+His most notable productions are "Be Without You" for Mary J. Blige, "Burn", "Confessions Part II" and "U Got It Bad" for Usher, and "Shake It Off", "I Stay In Love" and "You Don't Know What To Do" for Mariah Carey.

-While attending High School in Texas, Cox was good friends with Beyoncé, often producing records for the members of Destiny's Child before they signed with Columbia Records).
-From Texas, Cox relocated to Atlanta to pursue his professional music career and soon established a close working relationship with his frequent production partner Jermaine Dupri.
-Cox attained a Guinness World Records for the longest consecutive period of chart success by spending over 5 consecutive years there, breaking the record that was previously held by The Beatles.
+While attending Kinder High School for the Performing and Visual Arts in Texas, Cox met singer Beyoncé.
+He began producing songs for Destiny's Child prior to their signing with Columbia Records.
+Cox relocated to Atlanta to pursue his professional music career in 2000, where he established a partnership with Jermaine Dupri and became in-house talent for his So So Def Recordings record label.

+Cox attained a Guinness World Record for the longest consecutive period of chart success by spending over 5 consecutive years there, breaking the record that was previously held by The Beatles.
 In 2009, Cox was inducted into the Georgia Music Hall of Fame for his contribution to music.

 Early life

 Cox has said that his mother played the flute: "My mom would buy music instead of food when I was little.
-We would spend her entire paycheck at the record store."
+We would spend her entire pay check at the record store."
 He expressed his musical ambitions to her when he was seven years old, having written his first song when he was just six years old.
 Later, he enrolled in Houston's Kinder High School for the Performing and Visual Arts.

 In high school, Cox met Beyoncé when he was a senior and she was a freshman.
 He recorded his first-ever demo tape with her.
 Although the two wouldn't reconnect until nearly seven years later when Bryan produced a track on Destiny's Child's Destiny Fulfilled, it was the early confirmation from Mathew Knowles that prompted Bryan to go into the music industry.

-"Back then there was three choices if you wanted to be in the music industry, live in New York, LA, or Atlanta.
-I enrolled in Clark Atlanta University because although my Mom supported my dreams one hundred percent I had to go to college, so I chose Clark because I was just trying to get to Atlanta."
+"Back then, there was three choices if you wanted to be in the music industry: live in New York, LA, or Atlanta.
+I enrolled in Clark Atlanta University because although my mom supported my dreams one hundred percent I had to go to college, so I chose Clark because I was just trying to get to Atlanta."